Marine clay: Effect on foundations

+Pavements constructed over marine clay subgrades soils, reduce long‑term durability and increased whole-life costs.
+Marine clays are sensitive to weathering, which affects soil mechanics and support under structural loads, and limits both bearing capacity and associated service life.

 The swapping of this positive cation with another is what makes different types of clays including Kaolinite, montmorillonite, smectite and illite.
 This happens in marine clays because the ocean's water is high in solution with cations making it very easy to overcome the clays negative net charge and swap the clays cation with a less positive one.
 These marine clays can be what are known as quick clays, which are notorious for its erosive properties.
 A great example of these quick clays is in the Pacific Northwest.
 They are known as blue goo which is a mix of clay and mélange (greenstone, basalt, chert, shale, sandstone, schists. uplifted through the accretionary wedge).
 These quick clays have a very high-risk factor associated with them if they are built upon, as they are very unstable due to the fact that liquefaction happens when it becomes saturated and literally flows, causing mass wasting events to happen.

-Other marine clays are used all around the world for many different uses, such as ceramics, building material, including adobe.
-Clay layers in soils which can be used as an impermeable layer are very important for dumps or chemical spills as they have a very high absorption capacity for heavy metals.
+Geotechnical problems posed by marine clay can be handled by various ground improvement techniques.
+During the construction of Marina Barrage in Singapore, marine clay was found at the site.
+Given the known risk of soft marine clay in deep excavations, foundation design for the Marina Barrage project incorporated extensive geotechnical analysis that anticipated the ground response of the marine clay encountered at the site.

+Marine clay can be stabilized by mixing it with cement and fly ash binding materials in specific proportions.

+Dredged marine clay can be adapted as roadbed using wastes of various industries.

+Uses

+Marine clays have been used in ancient and traditional ceramics for heat resistant ceramics products like cookware, and refractory bricks.

 For these clays to be available for human use they must have been eroded, deposited on the ocean floor and then uplifted through means of tectonic activity to bring it to land.

-During the construction of Marina Barrage in Singapore, marine clay was found at the site.
-Since marine clay was the cause of the Nicoll Highway collapse years previous, the construction team removed all the marine clay to ensure the stability of Marina Barrage.
-Later on, they found marine clay mixed with seawater even in the deeper underground.

-Geotechnical problems posed by marine clay can be handled by various ground improvement techniques.
-Marine clay can be densified by mixing it with cement or similar binding material in specific proportions.
-Marine clay can be stabilised using wastes of various industries like porcelain industry and tree-cutting industries.
-This method is usually adopted in highways where marine clay is used as a subgrade soil.
+Marine clays are used as low‑permeability liners for limiting landfill leachate.
+Marine clay minerals also provide landfills with useful adsorptive properties.